 How to Choose a Physical Therapist

 Make sure that you receive physical therapy from a licensed physical therapist.
 Physical therapists are professional health care providers who are licensed by the state in which they practice.
-If you are receiving physical therapy from a physical therapist assistant, be sure that he or she is licensed or certified as required by state law and that the care is being directed and supervised by a licensed physical therapist.
+If you are receiving physical therapist services from a physical therapist assistant, be sure that he or she is licensed or certified as required by state law and that the care is being directed and supervised by a licensed physical therapist.

 Ask the physical therapist's clinic if it participates with your insurance company.
 Receiving care from a participating physical therapist should minimize your financial responsibility.
 There may be good reasons, however, to see a physical therapist who does not participate with your insurance plan.
-If you need a physical therapist who has special skills related to your particular condition-or if the location or other aspects of the care or the facility meet your needs-this may be a good choice for you.
+If you need a physical therapist that has special skills related to your particular condition, or if the location or other aspects of the care or the facility meet your needs, this may be a good choice for you.

 Ask whether the physical therapist's clinic will submit claims on your behalf to your insurance company.
-Some policies require copayments for services, and the amount of the copayment will depend on whether the physical therapist is part of the insurer's provider network.
+Some policies require copayments for services, and the amount of the copayment may depend on whether the physical therapist is part of the insurer's provider network.
 You also will have to meet your deductible, which is the portion of medical costs you will need to pay before the insurance benefit begins.
 While the physical therapy clinic should be able to help you calculate an estimate of your financial responsibilities, it is recommended you contact the insurance company directly prior to initiating treatment to verify out-of-pocket costs.
 Click here for additional information regarding the deductible and other insurance terms.

-Use Find A PT to locate a physical therapist in your area.
-Read an explanation of physical therapist degrees and credentials (PT, DPT, FAPTA, etc) in Adobe PDF.
+Use Find a PT to locate a physical therapist in your area.
+Read an explanation of physical therapist education and credentials (PT, DPT, FAPTA, etc) in Adobe PDF.

 On this site, each of the symptoms-and-conditions guides gives specific information about the type of physical therapist that can help with the particular symptom or condition.

-Many physical therapists specialize in treating specific areas of the body, such as the back, neck, knee, hand, or shoulder, or they may concentrate their practice on pre- and postnatal care, sports injuries, stroke rehabilitation, or one of many other areas or physical therapy.
-Physical therapists may also be certified by the American Board of Physical Therapy Specialties (ABPTS) in eight specialty areas of physical therapy: orthopedics, sports, geriatrics, pediatrics, cardiopulmonary, neurology, women's health, and clinical electrophysiology.
+Many physical therapists specialize in treating specific areas of the body, such as the back, neck, knee, hand, or shoulder, or they may concentrate their practice on prenatal and postpartum care, sports injuries, stroke rehabilitation, or one of many other areas of physical therapy.
+Physical therapists may also be certified by the American Board of Physical Therapy Specialties (ABPTS) in 8 specialty areas of physical therapy: orthopedics, sports, geriatrics, pediatrics, cardiopulmonary, neurology, women's health, and clinical electrophysiology.

 Your first visit should include an evaluation by the physical therapist.
 Your physical therapist will perform an examination to identify current and potential problems.
 Based on the results of the examination, and considering your specific goals, your physical therapist will design a plan of care to include specific interventions and will propose a timetable to achieve these goals and optimize your movement and function.
-Your physical therapist will likely provide you with instructions to perform exercises at home to facilitate your recovery.
+Your physical therapist may provide you with instructions for care at home to facilitate your recovery.